Stuycs-K/project03-final-10-zhua-yuk/DEVLOG.md

 ### 2025-01-14
 - merged new signal handling together with subprocess (20 mins)
 - set constants to be as global variables (20 mins)
-- started working with gnuplot program for rendering (20 mins)
+- started working with python program for rendering (40 mins)

 ## Ashley Zhu